-- 23 The report summarises its finds at Pages 2 and 3, and these are, briefly: - There is, on average, a loss of 43% to overall light levels with the greatest losses in the summer afternoons when sunlight is blocked and the least either just before this, when sunlight isn't blocked, or in the mornings when a portion of sunlight is reflected; - With the lowest monthly levels of light currently being seen during the winter, there are only three months of the year where the averaged predicted levels of light are below those winter levels currently experienced (November, December and January); - Given the above, by simply observing the windows in their current condition, it is possible to currently experience the predicted monthly levels of light for nine months (75%) of the year should the development be constructed as proposed (i.e. the levels from February to October (inc.) are predicted to be higher than those currently experienced in December).
-For the remaining three months, it would be necessary to review different times of day...; - In terms of sunlight, the development does block some sunlight but does not remove all sunlight in any given month. - When considering the historical climate data, the greatest sunlight losses for windows 2 and 3 are predicted in June (8 hours over the month for window 2 and 6 hours 45 minutes for window 3).
-Window 1 is somewhat an anomaly owing to the balcony directly above and here up to 12 hours 45 minutes of predicted sunlight is lost in July. - 24 Broadly speaking, and taking account of the existing balcony above the right hand window (Window 1 in the GIA report), the reduction in the quantum of direct sunlight reaching the windows as a result of the New City Court development will be greatest in mid-summer and lesser in at the start and end of the summer months There will be no direct sunlight on any of the windows in November, December and January - this represents no reduction in direct sunlight.
+- The report summarises its finds at Pages 2 and 3, and these are, briefly: - There is, on average, a loss of 46% to overall light levels with the greatest losses in the summer afternoons when sunlight is blocked and the least either just before this, when sunlight isn't blocked, or in the mornings when a portion of sunlight is reflected; - With the lowest monthly levels of light currently being seen during the winter, there are only three months of the year where the averaged predicted levels of light are below those winter levels currently experienced (November, December and January); - Given the above, by simply observing the windows in their current condition, it is possible to currently experience the predicted monthly levels of light for nine months (75%) of the year should the development be constructed as proposed (i.e. the levels from February to October (inc.) are predicted to be higher than those currently experienced in December).
+For the remaining three months, it would be necessary to review different times of day...; - In terms of sunlight, the development does block some sunlight but does not remove all sunlight in any given month. - When considering the historical climate data, the greatest sunlight losses for window 1 are in April and September (7-8 hours cumulatively over each month) whilst window 2 sees slightly greater losses of 9 hours in April and August and window 3 sees the potential loss of 11-12 hours of predicted sunlight in May and August. - 23 Broadly speaking, and taking account of the existing balcony above the right hand window (Window 1 in the GIA report), the reduction in the quantum of direct sunlight reaching the windows as a result of the New City Court development will be greatest in mid-summer and lesser in at the start and end of the summer months There will be no direct sunlight on any of the windows in November, December and January - this represents no reduction in direct sunlight.
 There will be minimal sunlight in February, March and October and, again, no reduction in direct sunlight.
-For the remaining six months, there will be good sunlight and losses of between 5 and 15 hours per month.
-In both existing and proposed conditions the amount of sunlight reaching the windows is lowest for the right hand window

-(Window 1), greater for the central window (Window 2) and greatest for the left hand window (Window 3); the same amount of sunlight does not, at present, reach each of the three windows.
+For the remaining six months, there will be good sunlight and a varying degree of loss of sunlight.
+In both existing and proposed conditions the amount of sunlight reaching the windows is lowest for the right hand window (Window 1), greater for the central window (Window 2) and greatest for the left hand window (Window 3); the same amount of sunlight does not, at present, reach each of the three windows.
 The GIA report concludes 'As is also to be expected, the development serves to reduce the levels of light reaching these windows, but great variation still remains with low levels of light in the winter and high in summer', and continues:

 'Of the three windows tested, Window 1 sees the lowest levels of light currently whilst Window 3 sees the highest.
 This also correlates to the levels predicted with the development in place.
-Owing to the windows' location in relation to the development and the balcony above Window 1, the greatest percentage losses are seen to Window 1 whilst the lowest are seen to Window 3'.
+Owing to the windows' location in relation to the development and the balcony above Window 1, the greatest percentage losses are seen to Window 1 whilst the lowest are seen to Window 3.'.

-25 The GIA report points out that 'there is no recommendation for illuminance levels reaching stained glass windows' - in other words, no measure or standard exists as to how much light should reach a stained glass window9.
+The GIA report points out that 'there is no recommendation for illuminance levels reaching stained glass windows' - in other words, no measure or standard exists as to how much light should reach a stained glass window9.